 Sometimes home security isn’t a matter of having the strongest locks or the best monitoring system, but simply having a home in the first place.

-More than half a million Americans sleep in shelters or on the street.
+As of early 2021, More than half a million Americans sleep in shelters or on the street.
 Missing from that figure is the untold number of almost-homeless Americans: those sleeping in their cars, on a friend’s couch, or in their own bed the night before an eviction.

 The causes of homelessness are nuanced.
 Anyone can find themselves in this situation in theory, but in reality, certain populations face a greater risk of homelessness.

 Solving the housing insecurity crisis requires collaboration between policymakers, care providers, non-profit groups, and the general public.
 A few cities already lead by example, demonstrating that homelessness doesn’t have to be a long-term sentence for those who experience it.

 The U.S. maintains a specific definition of homelessness and coordinates a census of the homeless population on a near-yearly basis.
 The collected data provides insight into the efficacy of rehousing programs and reveals which populations are consistently affected by homelessness.

 Defining Homelessness in the U.S.